stormpath/stormpath-sinatra-sample/README.md

-# Ruby Web App Example (Sinatra)
+# Stormpath Sinatra Sample

 This is a basic web application that will show you how to create, load, edit, and delete accounts using the Stormpath Ruby SDK and Sinatra.

 ![Stormpath Sinatra Sample Homepage](https://raw.githubusercontent.com/DamirSvrtan/stormpath-sinatra-sample/master/ScreenshotHomepage.png)